Jim Buckmaster: Early life

 Buckmaster was born in Ann Arbor, Michigan.
-He graduated with a bachelor's from Virginia Tech and attended medical school at the University of Michigan.
+He graduated with a bachelor's degree from Virginia Tech and attended medical school at the University of Michigan.
 However, he dropped out in 1986, citing a lack of interest.
 He remained a student for the next ten years by taking at least one class for credit, therefore maintaining certain student privileges like gym access.
 During this time, he audited classics courses, did data entry, and eventually taught himself how to code.

 In the early 1990s, he worked as a programmer for the Inter-university Consortium for Political and Social Research, where he designed the organization's web interface.
-Buckmaster later got a job in San Jose, California and moved to San Francisco, where he commuted 5 hours roundtrip to work.
+Buckmaster later got a job in San Jose, California, and moved to San Francisco, where he commuted 5 hours roundtrip to work.
 During the dot-com bubble, he worked as a webmaster for a short-lived tech company, Creditland, in San Francisco.

 Craigslist

 In late 1999, Buckmaster posted his resume onto Craigslist, where he was recruited by Craig Newmark, the founder of the website.
 As lead programmer, he contributed to the site's multi-city architecture, search engine, discussion forums, flagging system, self-posting process, homepage design, personals categories, and best-of-craigslist.
 In November 2000, he was promoted to the post of CEO.

 Buckmaster wrote a series of haiku that appear in lieu of error messages on craigslist:

-"The little poems —he has written appear on the screen at times when users might expect a helpful message from the staff.
+"The little poems — he has written appear on the screen at times when users might expect a helpful message from the staff.
 They function as a gnomic clue that what you are seeing is intentional, while discouraging further conversation or inquiry.
 For instance, start too many conversations in the forums and your new threads may fail to show up.
 Instead, you will see this: